Yana-gitizen/Ratio-Analysis/README.md

 I created  this template to calculate the most important ratios for businesses.
 I simply replace the figures in Column B with figures from client accounts.
 The ratios will be automatically generated in Column B below the Balance Sheet.
-I then help the client review these ratios in conjunction with other ratios, industry benchmarks, competitor performance, and historical trends to get a complete picture of the client company's financial health. based on this template, here are some common Questions I can quickly answer for clients on a live call:
+I then help the client review these ratios in conjunction with other ratios, industry benchmarks, competitor performance, and historical trends to get a complete picture of the client company's financial health.
+Based on this template, here are some common Questions I can quickly answer for clients on a live call:
 1) Is there a bankruptcy risk or potential cash crunch?
 2) Can the company get more leverage or are lenders likely to deny credit?
 3) Is my product indicating high or low demand?